Pisto23/discord-wow-helper/README.md

 Feel free to open issues or submit pull requests.
 When adding mappings, prefer clear slugs and full URLs so auto-detection works reliably.

-## License

-This repository does not include a license file.
-Add a LICENSE if you want to define reuse terms.

 ---

 If anything in this README should reflect additional project details or custom commands you use, tell me what to add and I will update it.